yaikobzeray/dev-journal/activity_log.md

 Set up pre-commit hooks: black, isort, flake8 for Python; gofmt for Go.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [GENERAL] Wednesday, 16 October 2024 — Entry 2

+Reviewed PR feedback and revised the authentication module.
+Code review is underrated as a learning tool.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*